naumanjadev/naumanjadev/README.md

 ## About Me

-I am a proficient full-stack developer proficient in JavaScript and Python-related technologies and frameworks, with over a decade of experience crafting innovative solutions and guiding development teams.
+I am a proficient full-stack developer proficient in JavaScript related technologies and frameworks, with over a decade of experience crafting innovative solutions and guiding development teams.
 My skill set spans various domains, encompassing blockchain technologies like Ethereum, Solana, and utilizing OpenAI APIs.
 I thrive on pushing technological boundaries and eagerly delve into the latest tech stacks to stay ahead of the curve

 ## Contact Information